cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

     [dataName]
   );

-  // Normally abort is called when components unmounts.
-It can also be called manually elsewhere. function abortManually() {
+  // abort is usually called when the component unmounts, but it can also be called manually function abortManually() {
     abortFn();
   }